Pradyumna007/dummyscada/README.md

 This project is licensed under the GNU License - see the [LICENSE](https://github.com/Pradyumna007/dummyscada/blob/master/LICENSE) file for details.

 ##Acknowledgment
-* This project is started when I attended class of [Justin Searle](https://www.linkedin.com/in/meeas) at Nullcon.
+* This innovative project is initiated as a Capstone work at B.Tech(college) and inspired from class of [Justin Searle](https://www.linkedin.com/in/meeas).
 I would like to thank Justin for his support in various ways.